Oilfield standoff mirrors Libya's conflict as U.N. seeks dialogue

-The standoff over El Sharara illustrates the complex challenge United Nations mediators face in holding together a country heading toward a civil war between factions allied with rival cities scrambling for control.
+The standoff over El Sharara illustrates the complex challenge United Nations mediators face in holding together a country heading towards a civil war between factions allied with rival cities scrambling for control.

 U.N. envoys plan to bring the Libyan rivals together on Tuesday for a dialogue, but the conflict is spreading with both sides increasingly at odds over the OPEC country’s vast oil resources.